 It’s very likely you will see results with these approaches.
 You can produce millions of sperm per day, but it takes 2.5-3 months for them to mature.
 So give it three months of treatment and then redo your semen analysis.

 Sometimes we need to look deeper into what is causing oxidative stress and sperm DNA damage.
 Causes we look for include:

 - Chemical, mold, and metal toxins that damage mitochondria and sperm DNA.

 - Infections such as sexually transmitted diseases, gut bugs, or chronic infections that cause inflammation and oxidation.

 - Autoimmune issues such as anti-sperm antibody production, which you can test with a semen analysis.

-The next post will be on Functional Fertility: Female Factors.
-Stay tuned!
+The next post is for the ladies: Functional Fertility: Female Factors.
+Read on!